-Newport County v Southampton
+Saints hit record eight past Newport

 Post update

-Attempt saved.
-Nathan Redmond (Southampton) right footed shot from outside the box is saved in the top left corner.
-Assisted by Jack Stephens.
+Attempt missed.
+Michael Obafemi (Southampton) right footed shot from outside the box is too high.
+Assisted by Nathan Redmond following a corner.

 Post update

-Corner, Newport County.
-Conceded by Jack Stephens.
+Corner, Southampton.
+Conceded by Kevin Ellison.